cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 # II.
 Assessment of Student Learning Performance & Proficiency: Keys to Student Success

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
-Several areas of measurement will be used to produce a final student performance rating.
-These areas of performance assessment include the following:
+Several areas of measurement will be used to produce a final grade.
+These areas include:

 - The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary.
 - Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups.